STUDENT COMPOSITION COMPETITION

 3. All submissions must be electronic, in PDF format.

-8. The winning composer’s work will be premiered at Phoenix Chamber Choir’s Spring Concert, in Vancouver, BC.
+10. The winning composer’s work will be premiered at Phoenix Chamber Choir’s concert on May 3, 2025 at Shaughnessy Heights United Church.
 Compositions can take many directions; however, the following parameters must be followed:

 • A cappella for 4-part SATB chorus, with divisi if appropriate